GLS18 Session Notes–Angela Ahrendts–One-on-One with John C. MaxwellPublished August 16, 2018

 About the Author

-Angela Ahrendts is responsible for strategy, real estate & development and operations of Apple’s physical stores, online store and contact centers.
+Angela Ahrendts was formerly responsible for strategy, real estate & development and operations of Apple’s physical stores, online store and contact centers.
 Since joining Apple in 2014, she has integrated Apple’s physical and digital retail businesses to create a seamless experience for more than a billion visitors per year with the goal of educating, inspiring, entertaining and enriching communities.
 Prior to Apple, Ahrendts served as CEO of Burberry, leading the company through a period of outstanding global growth.

 Years at GLS 2018